 Can you deliver a tiny house?

-Yes, we deliver tiny houses anywhere in the contiguous United States.
+Yes, we deliver tiny houses anywhere in the contiguous United States from our factory in Adams, MA.
 Contact us with your site’s zip code for a delivery estimate and for sales tax information on out-of-state tiny house RV purchases.

 If your tiny house is oversize (10′ wide rather than the standard 8 1/2′ wide), we can still deliver it in the northeast.
 Delivery prices will be higher as we need to procure an oversize permit for every state it travels to.